dwolters/rest-cli-adapter/README.md

 To configure the adapter, an OpenAPI specification has to be provided that describes the HTTP API.
 For each method of a path, it must be specified which command-line tool shall be executed when the method is invoked.
 To define this, a custom field called `x-cli` needs to be provided for every method.
 The following options can be specified:

 - `executable` (string): Path to the executable that shall be invoked.
+If no executable is set, the file specified by the `outputFileName` property is served.

 - `args` (string array): String array containing all parameters for the executable.
 Aside from constant values, the header fields of the HTTP request are available as variables in the form `:name` or `=name`.
 The former uses the mapped value (see below) while the latter uses the originally value of the field.
 All HTTP header fields are written in CamelCase, e.g., `Content-Type` is available as `:contentType` (mapped value) or `=contentType` (original value).